Friends-of-Monika/mas-docs/doc/pages/mas_deco.md

 - `obj` &mdash; MASDecoration object to add to the deco db

-### def _add_it_deco(obj)

-Adds a MASImageTagDecoration object to the deco db.
-Raises exceptions if a duplicate was found OR if the object is not a MASImageTagDecoration.

-**Parameters:**
-- `obj` &mdash; MASImageTagDecoration object to add to the deco db

 ### def get_deco(name)

 Gets a deco object by name.
 This accepts shortname or regular deco name